-No matter where you are in your walk of life your debt has gotten out of
+No matter where you are in your walk of life, your debt has gotten out

-have managed to get by without having large amounts of debt consider
+have managed to get by without having large amounts of debt, then consider

 this article a way to plan for the worst.
-If you follow these steps precisely
+If you follow these steps precisely,

-you can and will have 4 ways to get your debt under control.
+then you can and will have four ways to get your debt under control.

 The reason you got into this position in the first place is because you

-using your credit cards to fund your entertainment expenses and no more financing
+using your credit cards to fund your entertainment expenses.
+No more financing

 new furniture.
-Focus on the debt you currently have and figure
+Focus on the debt you currently have and figure out a plan